JasonGross/doctoral-thesis/presentation/outline.md

 - The problem is asymptotic performance.
 - IMPORTANT: I don't see us closing this gap with the research we're currently doing!
 - I've spent 8 years working in verification, become something of an expert at making verification automation work.
-- More people like me spending more time won't get us there.
+- Simply adding more people like me spending more time won't get us there.

 ### Why do I think this?
 - Slide with allocation of PhD time